 June 28th, 2018 | Debbie Lamb, Sterling Talent Solutions

-Employment Verification: The “Need to Knows” in an Age of Resume Fraud
+Employment Verification: What you “Need to Know” in Resume Fraud

 A resume is how a potential new employer gets the first impression of your skills, experiences and qualifications.
 To snag the perfect job, applicants are seeking ways to compete with other candidates.
 One of the common way to “up their games” so to speak is to pad, embellish, exaggerate and even lie on their resumes.
 In an eye-opening 2017 OfficeTeam survey, 46% of those surveyed said they knew someone who shared false information on a resume.
 The same people were asked what was misrepresented on the resume with 76% stating job experience and 55% saying job duties.
 Interestingly, one-third of the managers surveyed said they had removed a candidate from consideration for the job after finding out they had lied on their resume.

 Employment verifications are another aspect of the pre-employment background check.
 The first blog post in our candidate employment series, What You Need for a Criminal Record Check, shared what information needs to be provided to either a third-party background screening provider or an internal HR team to run a criminal record check.
 The second blog shared information about what could be required for an education verification check.
 All the components of an employment background check help organizations get a better overall picture of their candidates to give them the insight they need to make an informed hiring decision.